mahhdii/ETL-pipeline-on-NY-crime-data/README.md

 # Data Engineering  Project
 ## Project Summary

-To building an ETL-Pipeline with Spark I loaded a ny-crime dataset from the OpenData Platform of NY and processed it together with weather and airbnb data from Kaggle.
+To building an ETL-Pipeline with Spark loaded a ny crime dataset from the OpenData Platform of NY and processed it together with weather and airbnb data from Kaggle.
  The data gets transformed into an relational data model and passed to an postgreSQL database.